 Re-piercing nose scar tissue

-It isn’t easy to re-pierce your nose if the piercing is closed completely.
+If the piercing is closed completely isn’t easy to re-pierce it.
 Piercing is a process of proliferating the skin in order to wear jewelry in it.
 Puncturing or modifying any part of body results wound.

 We have to keep the jewelry in the piercing until it can be healed completely and makes a permanent space for jewelry there.
 But, when we remove our jewelry before it gets healed, our body starts filling the space and healing the wound.

 The process of healing results in scars tissue over the piercing wound.
 Oldest scar tissues are more painful to pierce.
-You might hear some people get re-pierced without pain or very less pain.
+You might hear some people get re-pierced without pain or very little pain.

 If it is painless, it means the nerves have been destroyed in that area due to piercing.
 Usually, scar tissues get more sensitive and painful over time.
 This is due to the regeneration of nerve endings.